justeattakeaway/JustEat.StatsD/README.md

 ## Setting up StatsD

-### Simple Example of setting up a StatsDPublisher
+### Simple example of setting up a StatsDPublisher

-An example of a very simple statsd publisher configuration, using the default values for most things.
+An example of a very simple StatsD publisher configuration, using the default values for most things.

 ```csharp